ThomasBakaysaJr/dockerized-rce-simulation/README.md

 ## The Python Pickle

-The python pickle library is a notriously insecure method of serializing objects.
+The python pickle library is a notoriously insecure method of serializing objects.
 Its own documentation page warns users of the dangers when unpickling data.

 ## Insecure Serialization

-This lab simualates an attacker utilizing the vulnerability of the python pickle package to serialize a class that automatically runs itself when unserialized.
+This lab simulates an attacker utilizing the vulnerability of the python pickle package to serialize a class that automatically runs itself when unserialized.
 [OWASP A08:2017](https://owasp.org/www-project-top-ten/2017/A8_2017-Insecure_Deserialization) shows that this is a often hard to identify this is as a security flaw as it is not as obvious as other flaws.

-Taking advantage of this vulnerability often requires knowledge of the process of the backend server in utilizing the serialized data.
+Exploiting this vulnerability often requires knowledge of the process of the backend server in utilizing the serialized data.
 This exploit however is a critical weakness, as the potential of Remote Code Execution allows for an attacker to gain complete access to a resource.

 ## Running the Lab